LunarWatcher/obsidian-webdav-sync/CONTRIBUTING.md

 ```
 For Linux users, at least X11 users, you can run `xvfb-run python3 -m pytest` to hide the GUI.

+## Making changes

+This section does not describe how to actually make the changes (it's assumed you know how to code and use git; if you don't, see https://opensource.guide/ ), but describes some pitfalls with certain specific changes.

+### Changes to settings

+One consequence of the integration tests being written in python rather than TS is that there's no type sync between the tests and the plugin.
+If you make changes to the settings objects, a corresponding change needs to me made in `integration-test/tests/utils.py`, in the `default_settings` function.

+The default settings correspond to the expected default behaviour of the vault, but these may differ from the real default values.
+For example, the default URL is null, while in `default_settings`, it's set to a test environment-specific URL.
+If you're unsure about what to set the value to, you can set it to match the default.

 ## Making a release

 (You do not need to follow this unless you're me)